 College Bourget | ||||||||||||||||||||

 Quebec has the highest proportion of children attending private schools in North America.
-Seventeen percent of high school students attend private schools, a figure that is even higher in urban areas, such as Montreal, where 30% of high school students attend private school.
+Seventeen percent of high school students are enrolled in private education—a number that rises to nearly 30% in urban centres like Montreal.

 Web-guides